ZeroBlackShark/Cerberus/src/methods/README.md

 ## Welcome to the arsenal!
 Here you can view all "standard" attack methods/vectors, which can be used by anybody.
+I tried my best, but i just suck at writing tutorials

 <br>
 If you want to add a new method, its really simple